 4

-- The Comma is an electric recliner for sleeping in.
+- The Comma is an electric recliner designed for sleeping.

 - It has a lift function in a comfortable lumbar support pillow.